mvolkmann/blog/src/python/python-compared-to-js.md

 - Function parameters with a default value must follows those without one.
 - Function parameters listed after one that begins with `*` must be specified by name.
+- Keyword arguments are often abbreviated as "kwargs" in documentation.
 - The `partial` function (shown in the table above) can only be used on functions.
   For methods of a class, use `partial_method`.
+- The default maximum recursion depth is 1000.
+  To change this call `sys.setrecursionlimit(new_limit)`.

 ## Execute later or at intervals